dojo/docs/util/checkstyle.rst

 Usage of Command Line
 =====================

 Open a command window in the util/checkstyle folder.
-The commands listed below all use '''checkstyle.bat''', which is for MS Windows, but users of Linux and Macs can use '''checkstyle.sh'''.
+The commands listed below all use **checkstyle.bat**, which is for MS Windows, but users of Linux and Macs can use **checkstyle.sh**.

 Run Checkstyle on all Dojo folders
 ----------------------------------